deifyinfocommsolutions/favlinks_dfy/README.md

-# favlinks_dfy
-Favourite Links for iBeads Admin
+Favourite links for iBeads Admin.
+## Functionality ##
+- Creates a page for your favorite links, using the tiles look and feel